Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 I do not.

-And then we got any plans to cover Michael Jordan's dad's case.
+And then we got any plans to cover Michael Jordan's dad's case?

 No, that wasn't on my radar at all.

-That's still unsolved if I'm not mistaken, too.
+That's still unsolved, if I'm not mistaken, too.

-Um decades ago, and I think that case is still unsolved if I'm not mistaken, unless someone here in the chat can correct me.
+For some of you guys that are wondering, Michael Jordan's father was murdered decades ago, and I think that case is still unsolved, if I'm not mistaken, unless someone here in the chat can correct me.

 If you guys want those older cases, I got a whole case on OJ Simpson, by the way, too.

-Cause some of these um some of these uh um cases that I've done, like you guys have asked for, and I've already done them.
+Let me show y'all real quick, man, because some of these cases that I've done, like you guys have asked for, and I've already done them.

 So let me show you guys the channel real quick.

-Um so here's Fed it right here.
+So here's Fed It right here.

-All right, so this is the channel right here, guys.
+So this is the channel right here, guys.

-I got all the, you know, these are the ones that got the most of you.
+And on this channel, right, I got all the, you know, these are the ones that got the most views.

 So I put those at the top for you guys, the most popular ones.

-Well, shout out to Christina, by the way.
+Would shout out to Christina, by the way.

-So Meg the Stallion, give yourself a big stupid N L. And then you got, you know, all the recent videos, right?
+And then you got, you know, all the recent videos, right?

 I got it organized, right?